cg1326/travelbuddy/README.md

 ## Who does this benefit?

-For users, the immediate benefit is a recovery plan tailored to their specific route and schedule.
+The immediate benefit is a recovery plan tailored to their specific route and schedule.
 Instead of Googling "how to beat jet lag when flying to Italy" or asking ChatGPT and getting imprecise or conflicting answers sourced from Reddit advice, they get a single adaptive plan with timed recommendations.
 For users going to weddings or vacations where they want to be present from the get go, even reducing one day from the total recovery time has meaningful value.

 [![Download on the App Store](https://developer.apple.com/assets/elements/badges/download-on-the-app-store.svg)](https://apps.apple.com/us/app/travel-buddy-adjust-timezones/id6757408473)